Waztom/mscheck/README.md

 MScheck relies on rdkit for generating molecule SVG images and for calculating molecular weights<br>
 Installing rdkit using conda works best followed by a pip install of MScheck<br>

-1. Create a conda environment with rdkit
+1. Create a conda environment

-   > `conda create -c conda-forge -n MScheck rdkit`
+   > `conda create -c conda-forge -n MScheck`

 2. Activate the MScheck conda environment created